BigChatto/history-of-pele/README.md

 ## Installation

-To install and run the Pelé - Football Icon website locally, follow these steps:
+To install and run the website for Pelé - Football Icon website locally, follow these steps:

 1. Clone the repository: